MuhammadHumair/Numpy-Tutorial-and-Practice/README.md

 # Numpy-Tutorial-and-Practice
-I get hands on experience on Numpy library of AI or Data Science.
+I got hands on experience on Numpy library of AI or Data Science to work in these domain's projects.